stanford-sysml-seminar/stanford-sysml-seminar.github.io/index.md

 ---
 layout: default
 meta-description: "Seminar series on the frontier of machine learning and systems.
-Livestreamed every Thursday, 3-4 pm PT."
+Livestreamed every Thursday, 1-2 pm PT."
 ---

 # Stanford MLSys Seminar Series

 **News**:
-* This semester our talks are at **1 PM PT**, starting Thursday, January 21st -- see you there!
+* Our first talk this semester is this Thurday, January 21st at **12 PM PT**.
+Future talks after that will be at 1 PM PT.
 * Join our [email list](https://groups.google.com/forum/#!forum/stanford-mlsys-seminars/join) to get notified of the speaker and livestream link every week!

 Machine learning is driving exciting changes and progress in computing.